Ever play the game, “Fortunately, Unfortunately”?

 - Progressive – RA disease progression continually worsens

 - Occurs in patients with most joint involvement at initial diagnosis

 - Additional physical symptoms appear, including organ (lungs, heart) inflammation

 To be sure, your personal experience with RA can vary greatly, even within each of the courses.

-Your ability to be approved and how much you’re charged for life insurance is impacted by your RA course.
-Let’s look at the three primary categories of underwriting approval for life insurance and how different RA courses could be assigned:
+Your ability to be approved and how much you’re charged for life insurance policy is impacted by your RA course.
+Let’s look at the three primary categories of underwriting approval for life insurance policy and how different RA courses could be assigned:

 - Preferred – limited to those in excellent health.
 You are charged less for life insurance than Standard approval.
 Unfortunately, rheumatoid arthritis precludes you from Preferred rates.

 - Standard – includes individuals in average health.
 Standard rate approval is the best-case scenario for RA.
 (Monocyclic and mild Polycyclic RA can fall into this category.)

 - Rated – often for individuals in less than average (or poor) health.
 Rated approval means that you are still approved for life insurance application, but will have a surcharge on your premiums of somewhere between 20-200%.
 Rated approval happens often for rheumatoid arthritis.
 (Moderate Polycyclic and mild Progressive RA can fall into this category.)